 Letterpress shines with fewer colors.
 The majority of custom projects are 1, 2, and 3 color prints.
-A few notes:

-Black is a color.
+- Black is a color.

-Blind impression (no ink) is a color.
+- Blind impression (no ink) is a color.
 It is a great way to go, but make sure your paper and design choice are going to support the level of impression needed to make a blind impression readable.

-Letterpress ink is transparent, so when you layer two colors, it creates a third (think blue and a yellow overlapping to create green).
+- Letterpress ink is transparent, so when you layer two colors, it creates a third (think blue and a yellow overlapping to create green).

-The paper will run through the press for each color (or blind impression), so the more colors, the more compressed the paper is and the harder it is to get a deep impression (if impression is important to you).
+- The paper will run through the press for each color (or blind impression), so the more colors, the more compressed the paper is and the harder it is to get a deep impression (if impression is important to you).

 - We use the Pantone Matching System (PMS) for ink mixing and choices of colors.
 Do not trust the color on your screen to be the color of the ink.
 Always check against an uncoated PMS book (we have one you can reference if you need one).

 - We will note the number of colors in your estimate and invoice as 1/0, 2/0, 2/1, etc..., which means one color on one side/none on the other, two colors on one side, none on the other, or two colors on one side/one on the other, and so on...

 WHAT PAPERS DO YOU USE?

 We are paper people, and love paper of all types!
-Our favorites are cotton, including Reich Savoy, Strathmore, Arturo, and Crane’s Lettra and woodpulp ones like French Paper Company, Mohawk, Neenah, chipboard, etc… We have samples of all of our favorites in our studio and would be happy to pour over sample books with you.
+Our favorites are cotton, including Reich Savoy, Strathmore, Arturo, and Crane’s Lettra; and we like woodpulp ones like French Paper Company, Mohawk, Neenah, chipboard, etc. We have samples of all of our favorites in our studio and would be happy to pore over sample books with you.
 If you want something that we do not have, we will do our best to point you in the right direction on your paper search.
-A few things to remember:

 - Softer papers (cottons, bamboos, etc…) are going to give you the most “loft” to gain the most impression.

-Harder papers (wood pulp, plastics), are going to be more limiting on impression.
+- Harder papers (wood pulp, plastics), are going to be more limiting on impression.

-Color of paper can change the appearance of specific inks and Pantone colors.
+- Color of paper can change the appearance of specific inks and Pantone colors.
 Dark paper will show through most inks.

-Floods on uncoated papers will result in the classic letterpress “salty” texture, which is a result of the ink layer interacting with the paper and creating a unique mottled look.
+- Floods on uncoated papers will result in the classic letterpress “salty” texture, which is a result of the ink layer interacting with the paper and creating a unique mottled look.

-Floods: When viewing your design on the computer screen, any floods will appear as solid areas of colors.
+- Floods: When viewing your design on the computer screen, any floods will appear as solid areas of colors.
 When these same areas are letterpress printed, depending on the paper and coverage, they will appear mottled or “salty.”
 This is a desired effect that can only be created by letterpress, but is not often welcome by those who are used to digital printing or the solid appearance of a flood design on a computer screen.
 When floods are printed on one side, printing on the reverse will yield a lesser impression due to the compressing of the paper on the first pass.

-Type knocked out of a flood: This is a striking look that really features the beautiful “salty” texture letterpress creates.
+- Type knocked out of a flood: This is a striking look that really features the beautiful “salty” texture letterpress creates.
 It will not necessarily create an embossed area where the un-ink type is raised off the page, unless your design is specifically created to attempt this.
 Small type and serifs tend to fill in with ink when it is knocked out.

-Halftones: Often referred to as “screens,” halftones are achieved by scaling an area back to a percentage.
+- Halftones: Often referred to as “screens,” halftones are achieved by scaling an area back to a percentage.
 These are a great way to add interest or texture to a design, but need to be used with caution when creating variations on the same color.
 Often, they will have a pixelated look when not used correctly.
 A good option is to design an intentional hatching, linework, or pattern into the area to make it appear lighter than other 100% areas.